eplasbaba-uwu/alpha-blog/README.md

-this is a blog application built using ruby on rails!
+blog app built using ruby on rails
-Stay tuned for more updates and commits!